You can complete this task in four different ways in Windows 11. Choose the one you prefer.

 Click the “OK” button.
-You will see a pop-up with an error message if the name contains a certain unallowed character(s).
+You can see a popup with an error message if the name contains a particular unallowed character(s).

-Tap OK on that pop-up and then close “System Properties.”
+Tap OK on that popup and close “System Properties.”

 The new PC name will appear after the reboot.

-Enter the following command and then press Enter: Rename-Computer -NewName “newpcname”
+Enter the following command and press Enter key: Rename-Computer -NewName “newpcname”

-Replace newpcname with the name you would like to give your computer in the command above.
+Replace the newpcname with the name you would like to give to your computer in the command above.